 Stretch mark remedies are available as oils, creams, lotions, or body butters.
 The consistency varies by formula.
 Oils and lotions offer the thinnest formula, creams fall in the middle in terms of consistency, and body butters are the thickest.

-Many stretch mark creams come in large, 32-ounce jars, which tend to offer the best value per ounce.
-You also won’t have to repurchase as often when you buy an economy-size jar.
+Many stretch mark creams come in large, 32-ounce jars, which tend to offer the best price per ounce.
+You also won’t have to order as often when you get an economy-size jar.
 For travel, look for stretch mark lubricating oils in convenient two-ounce travel sizes.

 The majority of stretch mark creams have a mild floral fragrance.
 If you are pregnant and certain odors make you nauseous, look for fragrance-free formulas.